Tutorial

 Companies must monitor customer's every transaction and behaviour, then use stored digital identities to score the risk, identifying possible suspicious activity for a given transaction.

-Why you should use redis for digital identity validation
+#Why should you use Redis for digital identity validation?

 The following are the primary requirements of a storage layer for digital identities: